 Please note we cannot always guarantee access to these reserves due to conflicts with scheduled events and/or works.
-Under special circumstances, Council may approve nature play activities in reserves not listed above, please contact the Environmental Policy and Planning Department to discuss prior to submitting an application.
-Council officers reserve the right to restrict or stop nature play activities due to environmental degradation, planned works or extreme weather, and applicants will be notified via email and alternative arrangements will sought.
+Under special circumstances, Council may approve nature play activities in reserves not listed above, please contact Council to discuss prior to submitting an application.
+Council officers reserve the right to restrict or stop nature play activities due to environmental degradation, planned works or extreme weather, and applicants will be notified via email.

-For more information on location, type, users, activities and features for all our Reserves and Parks head towww.frankston.vic.gov.au/Things-To-Do/Parks-and-Reserves.
+For more information on location, type, users, activities and features for all our Reserves and Parks head to - www.frankston.vic.gov.au/Things-To-Do/Parks-and-Reserves.

-3. Suitable activities
+4. Suitable activities